mohammadshakirsaifi/Monitoring/README.md

 ###### → SolarWinds / Orion, WhatsUp Gold, or Zabbix

-- SolarWinds and WhatsUp Gold remain strong for traditional SNMP-based network and device monitoring.
+- **SolarWinds** and **WhatsUp Gold** remain strong for traditional SNMP-based network and device monitoring.
-- Zabbix offers a free, open-source option for on-premise environments with customizable dashboards and alerts.
+- **Zabbix** offers a free, open-source option for on-premise environments with customizable dashboards and alerts.
 - Integrate key metrics/events into your central observability tool (Datadog/Dynatrace) to maintain a unified view.

 ##### 5. Cloud-Native Integrations

-- CloudWatch (AWS), Azure Monitor, and GCP Operations Suite should still be used for native metrics/log collection and autoscaling hooks.
+- **CloudWatch (AWS), Azure Monitor**, and **GCP Operations Suite** should still be used for native metrics/log collection and autoscaling hooks.
 - Feed those metrics into the main observability tool to avoid silos.
 - Cloud-native monitoring tools can remain the “first mile” for data collection, but not the main observability front-end.